 Of course music continued to evolve outside of the church, though in most cases this continued via an oral tradition.
 Only educated people could read and write in any case, and the process of writing down music was both expensive and laborious (using quills and rare paper) especially if multiple copies were required.
 Even those brief times when secular music was written down in notation form (e.g. the song Sumer Is Icumen In, click the image to enlarge to full size) this was done by the church, possibly as part of its engagement with local communities or a particular study of folk music.
 Perhaps the expense of paper and hand-written notation also resulted in additional forms of notation which economised on space, e.g. instructions to repeat sections or to go back to the beginning.
 Thus, developments in notation in certain cases paralleled the evolution of musical forms.

 A number of further developments then led to what we would regard as modern musical notation.
 Four horizontal lines became the five used by most staves currently.
 Clefs were used to indicated the range of pitches shown on a stave, and sharps and flats and key signatures were used to specify the pitches used by a section of music or for individual notes.
 Two common clefs are the treble or G-clef and the bass or F-clef.
 A pair of treble and bass clefs together were used to notate keyboard music, and musical notation was used not just for choral music but also for instrumental music.
 Much early keyboard music was for an early keyboard instrument called a virginal (similar to a harpsichord), and many collections of hand-written virginal music are held today in museums in Europe and beyond.
-Two such important collections are the "Fitzwilliam Virginal Book" (which includes the dance Sellenger's Round arranged by William Byrd) and a folk collection called the Skene Manuscript which includes the song Flowers of the Forest.
+One of these collections is the "Fitzwilliam Virginal Book" (which includes the dance Sellenger's Round arranged by William Byrd).
+Another interesting collection for folk music historians is called the Skene Manuscript which mostly consists of melodies with some bass notes, and this includes the song Flowers of the Forest.